orsonteodoro/oiledmachine-overlay/README.md

 The ubsan runtime mitigation will protect against some code execution, information disclosure, data tampering, denial of service before they happen.
-This sanitizer will block a few top 50 reported vulnerabilities per month.
+This sanitizer will block a few of the top 50 reported vulnerabilities per month.

 The hwasan runtime mitigation will protect against some use-after-free (UAF), double free, memory corruption, code execution, information disclosure, data